 By Allison Hodsdon

-At top tech companies throughout Silicon Valley and worldwide, product manager is the "it" career right now.
-A complex role, product managers lead hybrid teams in developing, designing, and launching products into the marketplace.
+At top tech companies throughout Silicon Valley and worldwide, product management has become critical to the innovation process.
+A hybrid role, product managers lead cross-disciplinary teams in developing, designing, and launching products into the marketplace.

 At the Integrated Innovation Institute, our graduates tend to gravitate toward -- and excel at -- product management (PM) positions, due to their cross-training in engineering, business and design.